dardio03/alphadesk-terminal/README.md

 Each exchange has a dedicated module under `src/aggr-worker/exchanges/` that specifies its WebSocket URL.
 Refer to that directory for the full list of supported endpoints.
 Each connection includes automatic reconnection with exponential backoff and proper error handling.

+> **Note**: Uniswap is an automated market maker (AMM) and does not expose a real-time order-book WebSocket.
+The current connector only retrieves trades via The Graph API.

 ### Adding a New Exchange Connector